 Schema Rigidity: MySQL users still need to define a schema for their regular relational data.
 If the schema is then modified to accommodate new application requirements, the table is locked for some operations until existing data is copied into the new schema, requiring applications to be quiesced during schema migration.

-The MongoDB Stitch serverless platform is the best way to work with MongoDB, cutting development time in half by taking care of mundane backend jobs such as service integrations, and getting data safely to your application frontend.
+The MongoDB Realm and Stitch serverless platforms are the best way to work with MongoDB, cutting development time in half by taking care of mundane backend jobs such as service integrations, and getting data safely to your application frontend.
 Stitch QueryAnywhere lets you execute any MongoDB query, right from inside your frontend app.
-Stitch Triggers let your app respond in real time to data changes, wherever the changes originated.
-The trigger code is written and executed within Stitch, giving them far more flexibility and making them easier to maintain than stored procedures and triggers in MySQL – it also means they don't consume valuable database resources.
+Atlas Triggers let your app respond in real time to data changes, wherever the changes originated.
+The trigger code is written and executed within Atlas, giving them far more flexibility and making them easier to maintain than stored procedures and triggers in MySQL – it also means they don't consume valuable database resources.
 MySQL offers no equivalent way of working with data or services, forcing you to waste months writing thousands of lines of undifferentiated, boilerplate code, and then provisioning application servers to run it on.

-MongoDB Mobile brings your data and the power of the document model to your mobile and IoT devices.
-With local access to your data and the full MongoDB query language, your apps run faster, and keep on running – even when disconnected from the network.
-Stitch Mobile Sync (coming soon) keeps the data in MongoDB Atlas and all your devices in sync.
+MongoDB Realm brings your data and the power of objects to your mobile and IoT devices.
+With local access to your data and a familiar query language, your apps run faster, and keep on running – even when disconnected from the network.
+Realm Sync (coming soon) keeps the data in MongoDB Atlas and all your devices in sync.
 There is no native mobile MySQL database, so developers are forced to use another database technology (such as SQLite) and write bespoke, complex code, or integrate third party solutions to sync with the backend database.

 As the following examples illustrate, MongoDB’s selection over MySQL is driven by radical improvements to developer productivity, application performance, and scale: